 Step 5: Choose the list that you want to create an app on and click Connect from the bottom right side.
 PowerApps will automatically create a default app from the details in the existing list.

-Step 6: Click the Preview button from top right side to see how the app works.
+Step 6: Click the Preview button from the top right side to see how the app works.

 How to Customize the Default App?

 The PowerApps shows all the customization changes in the preview screen immediately.
-So, you don’t have to again and again run the app to see how a change looks like.
+So, you do not need to run again and again to see how the app changes.

 How to Share the App Created Using the PowerApps?